acm-cui/website-cui2021/index.md

 		</p>

 		<p>
 			The {{ site.conference.short_name }} community has been growing at a rapid pace these past few years and we are continuing to develop the conference series.
-This year we have expanded the event to cover three days, allowing for the conference to remain a single-track conferenece for {{ site.conference.year }}.
+This year we have expanded the event to cover three days, allowing for the conference to remain single-track.
 We have five separate submission types, with all papers, posters, and demos published in the <a href="https://dl.acm.org/" title="Visit the ACM Digital Library">ACM Digital Library</a>.
 See the <em>For Authors</em> menu for more details.
 		</p>

 		<p>